 The Issuer's investment portfolio consists, and is expected to remain consisting, primarily of direct or indirect interests in commercial property in Spain.
 This means the Issuer has a significant industry and geographic concentration risk relating to the Spanish commercial property market, and an investment in the Notes may therefore be subject to greater risk than investments in securities issued by companies with more diversified portfolios.
-The Issuer's performance may be significantly affected by events beyond its control affecting Spain, and the Spanish commercial property market in particular, such as a general downturn in the Spanish economy as a result of the COVID-19 pandemic or otherwise, changing demand for commercial property in Spain, changing supply within a particular geographic location, the attractiveness of property relative to other investment choices, changes in domestic and/or international regulatory requirements and applicable laws and regulations (including in relation to taxation and land use), Spain's attractiveness as a foreign direct investment destination, political conditions and risks (including those related to independence in Catalonia), the condition of financial markets, the availability of credit, the financial condition of tenants, interest rate and inflation rate fluctuations, higher accounting and control expenses and other developments.
+The Issuer's performance may be significantly affected by events beyond its control affecting Spain, and the Spanish commercial property market in particular, such as a general downturn in the Spanish economy as a result of the COVID-19 pandemic or otherwise, varying demand for commercial property in Spain, changing supply within a particular geographic location, the attractiveness of property relative to other investment choices, changes in domestic and/or international regulatory requirements and applicable laws and regulations (including in relation to taxation and land use), Spain's attractiveness as a foreign direct investment destination, political conditions and risks (including those related to independence in Catalonia), the condition of financial markets, the availability of credit, the financial condition of tenants, interest rate and inflation rate fluctuations, higher accounting and control expenses and other developments.
 Any of these events could reduce the rental and/or capital values of the Issuer's property assets and/or the ability of the Issuer to acquire or dispose of properties and to secure or retain tenants on acceptable terms and, consequently, may have a material adverse effect on the Issuer's business, financial condition, results of operations and prospects.
 The COVID-19 pandemic has significantly affected economic activity in Spain.
-According to an estimate by the International Monetary Fund, the Spanish economy contracted by 10.8% in 2020, its largest decline in 85 years and global gross domestic product ("GDP") is estimated to have contracted by 3.5% (World Economic Outlook January 2021).
-While vaccine approvals and the rollout of vaccination in most countries have raised hopes of containing the outbreak of COVID-19 in 2021 and the IMF expects major economies to return to growth in 2021, an increase in infections and the prevalence of new strains of the virus could prolong the measures restricting mobility and economic activity.
-As at the date of this Offering Memorandum, the Spanish government continues to implement measures to contain the spread of the virus, which continue to affect the performance of economic activities such as trade, hospitality and tourism and, therefore, our tenants.
+According to an estimate by the International Monetary Fund (the "IMF"), the Spanish economy contracted by 10.8% in 2020, its largest decline in 85 years and global gross domestic product ("GDP") is estimated to have contracted by 3.5% (World Economic Outlook January 2021).
+While vaccine approvals and the rollout of vaccination in most countries have raised hopes of containing the outbreak of COVID-19 in 2021 and the IMF expects major economies to return to growth in 2021 with the Spanish economy expected to grow by 5.7% (as compared to 5.9% for the global economy), an increase in infections and the prevalence of new strains of the virus could prolong the measures restricting mobility and economic activity.
+As of the date of this Offering Memorandum, some of the Spanish regional governments still have measures in place to contain the spread of the virus, which continue to affect the performance of economic activities such as trade, hospitality and tourism and, therefore, our tenants.